OscarBjurestrand/php-membership/README.md

 **Update - Version 1**
 - SQL file was added and is configured to add table `users` with schema: `| ID | Username | Password |`.
 The file will also add `ID` as the primary key with `AUTO_INCREMENT`.
 - Forms require both username and password before submitting.
+- Added client-side validation for the username field.